YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]TRUNCATE Applies to: SD

 Enables or disables overwriting of existing data in sequential files.
 Because the position of each record depends on the prior record, a WRITE destroys the ability to reliably position to subsequent records in a file.
-Therefore, by default (NOTRUNCATE), YottaDB/GT.M permits WRITEs only when the file pointer is positioned at the end-of-file.
+Therefore, by default (NOTRUNCATE), YottaDB permits WRITEs only when the file pointer is positioned at the end-of-file.
 When a device has TRUNCATE enabled, a WRITE issued when the file pointer is not at end-of-file truncates the file by destroying all data from the file pointer to the end-of-file.

 By default, OPEN accesses files NOTRUNCATE, which does not allow overwriting of sequential files.